Hollywood's finest writers and producers could not have scripted it any better.

 For Tiller, it put an exclamation point on an outstanding 12-year run on the Purdue sideline.
 The winningest football coach in school history, he wound up his career with an 87-62 record, including 53-43 in Big Ten Conference games and 10-2 against the Hoosiers Tiller's 149 games coached are the most in Purdue annals.

 Prior to Tiller's hiring in November of 1996, Purdue football had played in a total of five bowl games.
 In the preceding 15 years, the Boilermakers managed merely a 54-107-5 record.
-Tiller introduced Purdue to the spread offense, featuring three, four, even five wide receivers and forcing defenses to cover the field from sideline to sideline.
-It was a radical change from the smash-mouth Big Ten and, in the basketball-crazed state of Indiana, was dubbed affectionately "basketball on grass."
+Tiller introduced the spread offense to Purdue, featuring three, four, even five wide receivers and forcing defenses to cover the field from sideline to sideline.
+It was a radical change from the smash-mouth Big Ten style and, in the basketball-crazed state of Indiana, was dubbed affectionately "basketball on grass."

-The result was 10 bowl games, including the 2001 Rose Bowl, an average of more than seven wins per season and a Big Ten Championship in 2000.
-Tiller coached 64 players who went on to the National Football League, six All-Americans and two Academic All-Americans.
+The result was 10 bowl games, including the 2001 Rose Bowl, an average of more than seven wins per season and a Big Ten championship in 2000.
+Tiller coached 53 Purdue players who went on to the National Football League, six All-Americans and two Academic All-Americans.

-Tiller also endeared himself to Purdue fans everywhere with his personality and humility.
+The charismatic Tiller endeared himself to Boilermaker fans everywhere with his sense of humor and humility.

-In January of 2008, Tiller was awarded the Order of the Griffin, one of Purdue's highest honors that is given to individuals whose commitment to the University goes well beyond the call of duty, and whose strength and vision have greatly benefited the institution.
+In January of 2008, Tiller was awarded the Order of the Griffin, one of Purdue's highest honors, given to individuals whose commitment to the university goes well beyond the call of duty, and whose strength and vision have greatly benefited the institution.
+He was appointed head coach emeritus by the board of trustees Nov.
+21, 2008.

 Tiller's 18-year head coaching record, including six seasons at Wyoming, was 126-92-1, a .578 winning percentage.